 Here’s more good news.
 You can cube tempeh and put it in stir fries and bowls as I did in the recipe below.
 You can also crumble it and use it as a meat substitute in chilis and other recipes that call for ground meat.
 Because it is made from soy, there is no cholesterol, no saturated fat, and yet it is still high in protein.

 Are you wondering about eating too much soy, and if it’s safe?
 Soy was getting a bad rap for a while, some for good reason.
 A lot of soy is genetically modified and highly processed.
-Soybean oil, for example, is found in a lot of snack foods.
-Soy foods like tempeh and soy are perfectly fine to eat.
+Soybean oil, for example, is the primary oil found in junky snack foods.
+Soy foods like tempeh and tofu are perfectly fine to eat.
 Be sure to buy organic, which will ensure it is not genetically modified or processed.

 Try this Tempeh and Broccoli Bowl with Spicy Peanut Sauce.
-It might convert you to veganism after all.
+It might convert you to a more plant based way of eating after all.

 Tempeh and Broccoli Bowl with Spicy Peanut Sauce